3redronin/mu-server/HTTP2-CONCURRENCY.md

 ## Required invariants

+These are required end-state invariants.
+Full single-owner enforcement in invariant 2, and invariants 9 and 10, depend on the future ownership and execution-domain phases identified above.

 1. Inbound frame events from the reader are processed in wire order.
 2. Every protocol state mutation has the coordinator as its linearization point.
 3. No frame other than permitted priority information or a permitted additional